martignoni/moodle-tool-guide/README.md

 [Moodle Tool Guide][site] is an [open licensed][cc] multilingual reference card for using [Moodle][moodle] version 3 and later, designed for teachers, educators and trainers.
 It provides info on what Moodle tool to use according to the pedagogical goal to achieve.

+[Moodle Tool Guide][site] is available in 10 languages: English, French, Italian, German, Dutch, Basque, Brazilian Portuguese, Portuguese, Spanish and Chinese.

 [![Build Status](https://github.com/martignoni/moodle-tool-guide/workflows/Hugo%20CI%20&%20deploy/badge.svg)](https://github.com/martignoni/moodle-tool-guide/actions?query=workflow%3A%22Hugo+CI+%26+deploy%22)

 ## Localization

-[Moodle Tool Guide][site] is available in English, French, Italian, German, Dutch, Basque, Brazilian Portuguese, Portuguese, Spanish and Chinese.

 The localization is managed with [GitLocalize](https://gitlocalize.com/repo/5841/lang).